The Diamond Head hike in Oahu, Hawaii offers some of the best views of Honolulu along with a chance to check out an incredible ancient crater!

-I found the hike tiring as it was pretty warm and the terrain was steep.
+I found the Diamond Head crater hike tiring as it was pretty warm and the terrain was steep.
 Once at the top, the weather changed and we had a patch of rain which made the path slippery for our descent.

 - Your camera is your best friend: Take lots of photos!
 The views really are stunning.
 You’ll be showing them off for years to come!

-The trail opens at 6am and closes at 6pm.
-Last entry is at 4.30pm.
+The trail opens at 6am and closes at 6pm, with last entries at 4pm.

 Allow approximately one hour to get to the summit.